 Current Language: The purposes for which the corporation is organized are: exclusively educational and are to promote high professional standards in guidance and to maintain maximum communication pertaining to postsecondary admissions at primary and secondary and postsecondary levels in order to serve the interests of students, parents and primary, secondary and postsecondary institutions and promote adherence to the Code of Ethics and Professional Practices (CEPP) of the National Association for College Admission Counseling.

-New Language (all changes underlined or crossed out): The purposes for which this corporation is organized are: exclusively educational: and are to promote the highest professional standards in guidance and to maintain maximum communication of best practices pertaining to postsecondary admissions at primary, and secondary, and postsecondary levels in order empowering members to serve the interests of students, parents and primary, secondary, and postsecondary institutions.
+New Language (all changes underlined or crossed out): The purposes for which this corporation is organized are exclusively educational to promote the highest professional standards in guidance and to maintain maximum communication of best practices pertaining to postsecondary admissions at primary, secondary, and postsecondary levels empowering members to serve the interests of students, parents and primary, secondary, and postsecondary institutions.
 These best practices are maintained and promoted through the Guide to Ethical Practice in College Admission (GEPCA) of the National Association for College Admission Counseling.

 Amend Article X. Code of Ethics